safeledger logo

 Visa Processing Fees for investor and employee visas 3,000-7,000 per visa

-Annual Compliance Costs for filing annual financial statements, audits, and regulatory reports 10,000-30,000
+Annual Compliance Costs for filing annual financial statements, auditing, and regulatory reports 10,000-30,000

 Bank Setup Account Fees for opening a corporate bank account 2,000-5,000